 In addition to providing state-of-the-art tools for neural data analysis, machine learning methods can be useful to neuroscience as models of neural systems themselves.
 This session will focus on how machine learning principles provide an orienting normative perspective for making sense of brain data.
 Andrew Saxe and Kim Stachenfeld will show how understanding properties of learning in an artificial context can translate to insights about learning in the biological context, and discuss how machine learning problems and unexplained neuroscience data can mutually inform each other.
 Their talks will be augmented with examples from their work highlighting ML-neuro translational insights.

 Unsupervised machine learning methods combine our prior hypotheses about the world with big data sets to discover new hypotheses.
 This session will describe the frontier of unsupervised machine learning algorithms and how they are being used to understand neuroscience data.
 Scott Linderman will present a short tutorial, “Finding Structure in Neural Data: From HMMs to Deep State Space Models,” which will cover both past and new ideas in state space modeling of neural data.
 Srini Turaga will present the use of variational autoencoders for Bayesian inference of spikes, synaptic inputs, and connectivity from calcium imaging and optogenetic perturbation experiments.

 Speakers: Kristin Branson, Andrew Saxe, Kim Stachenfeld, Leila Wehbe

 Panelists will share their views on the future of machine learning in neuroscience and answer questions from attendees.

-Data Blitz Sessions
+On-Demand Data Blitz Sessions